quocvu/ranked/README.md

 ];
 ```

-We need to provide a function allowing to access the attribute to rank on
+We need to provide a function defining the sorting criteria.
+The function
-(the year in this case).
-The function must accept one item of the array and
+must accept one entry of the array and returns a value to rank on (the year
-return the value of the field to rank on.
+in this case).
+Note the returned value can be directly an attribute of the
+object, or any computed value based on that object (e.g. the math test score
+plus the English test score of a student).

 ```
 const scoreFn = language => language.year;